Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion: Proof of Theorem

 The second term on the right-hand side of \eqref{gen_action} can be treated exactly as in the previous case, where we showed that it converges to \eqref{cont2} as $N$ goes to infinity.
 Note that \eqref{fraclapreacdiff} and \eqref{cont2} are exactly the terms involved in the definition of weak solution in this regime of $\theta$ and $\gamma$.

-\subsubsection{Case $\gamma \in (0,1)$ and $\theta>0$ or $\gamma \in (1,2)$ and $\theta>\gamma-1$}
+\subsubsection{Case $\gamma \in (0,1]$ and $\theta>0$ or $\gamma \in (1,2)$ and $\theta>\gamma-1$}

 In these regimes the time scale is again $\Theta(N)=N^{\gamma}$ and the test functions are in $ C^{\infty}([0,1])$.
 In both cases, the analysis of the first term in $\eqref{gen_action}$ is completely analogous to the one that we did in the previous subsection.
 Indeed, using Lemma \ref{L1} it is possible to show, with the assumption on the convergence of $\pi^N$, that this term converges to \eqref{fraclapreacdiff} with $G \in C^{\infty}([0,1])$.
 This is the only term involved in the definition of weak solution in these regimes.
 Indeed, we show now that the second term on the right-hand side of \eqref{gen_action} vanishes, as $N$ goes to infinity.
-Since $G(\tfrac{x}{N})$ and $\alpha-\eta^N_s(x)$ are bounded, we can rewrite the part involving $r^-_N$ on the second term on the right-hand side of \eqref{gen_action} as a constant times
+Since $G(\tfrac{x}{N})$ and $\alpha-\eta^N_s(x)$ are bounded, we can {bound from above} the part involving $r^-_N$ on the second term on the right-hand side of \eqref{gen_action} as a constant times

-Now, observe that: \begin{itemize} \item in the case $\gamma \in (0,1)$ the sum in \eqref{bound} is diverging so we have to bound it in some way.
+Now, observe that: \begin{itemize} \item in the case $\gamma \in (0,1]$ the sum in \eqref{bound} is diverging so we have to bound it in some way.
 Observing that $y^{-\gamma-1}$ is a decreasing function we can perform the following bound since $r^-_N(\tfrac{1}{N})=\frac{1}{2}$.
-So, we can bound \eqref{bound} by and it vanishes, as $N$ goes to infinity; \item in the case $\gamma \in (1,2)$ the sum in \eqref{bound} is converging since, in this regime, $\sum_{x \in \Lambda_N}r^-_N(\tfrac{x}{N})$ converges to $m$ (see \cite{BJGO2}).
+We observe that the sum in the last display can be bounded by $N^{-\gamma+1}$ if $\gamma \in (0,1)$ and by $\log(N)$ if $\gamma =1$.
+So, we can bound \eqref{bound} by if $\gamma \in (0,1)$ and by if $\gamma=1$ and both vanish, as $N$ goes to infinity; \item in the case $\gamma \in (1,2)$ the sum in \eqref{bound} is converging since, in this regime, $\sum_{x \in \Lambda_N}r^-_N(\tfrac{x}{N})$ converges to $m$ (see \cite{BJGO2}).
 So the order of the whole term is $N^{\gamma-\theta-1}$, therefore it vanishes, as $N$ goes to infinity, since $\theta >\gamma-1$. \end{itemize} The term involving $r^+_N$ in \eqref{gen_action} is treated in the same way.
 Notice that the integration by parts formula (Proposition \ref{prop:ip-guan}) plus the boundary conditions of Definition \ref{Def.
 Neumann Condition} implies \eqref{eq:Neumann integral} (under the assumption of convergence of $\pi^N$).